 Over the past few years the elearning industry has experienced a steady growth in popularity and technological progress.
 The market was growing significantly even before recent world changing events.
 In a 2019 survey more than 80% of teachers in public schools in the USA stated that digital learning tools were effective for a range of activities, from creating projects, to providing practice lessons and exercises.
 More than 53% of educators wanted to use digital tools more often.

-The result of the pandemic is that growth in EdTech and elearning has accelerated dramatically.
+The result of the pandemic is that growth in online learning has accelerated dramatically.
 In this article we’ll dive deeper into some of the technical elements and challenges that organizations need to bear in mind.
 In particular, we’ll examine:

 - Use cloud computing to rapidly scale